calaldees/teachingWorkshops/teacherTraining/academicallyMoreAble.md

         * only allowed 10 words
         * only use shapes
     * Learning Theory is good, but don't become overly mechanical
-    * "We have to worry about semi colons, but I want to write from the heart" year 10 pupil
+    * "We have to worry about semi colons, but I want to write from the heart" year 10 pupil (referring to english)
     * If you were a font, which would you be?
     * When I teach you, what is it that I do that helps you?
     * Don't have your more able supporting the others a disproportionate amount of time
+        * If it helps them clarify their ideas and knowledge, that's fine.
+Using them to make your life easier is just exploitation.
+What's in it for them?
     * Be careful of _public praise_
         * creates a social divide
         * create dependency on praise
     * Collaboratively create a wall display to conveys the class work this term?
     * Some students are hyper focused on one very narrow area
         * Keep signposting and gently encouraging outside of that area
+        * Example
+            * Lua+Roblox (and nothing else matter)
+            * Web guy - lacks wider experience - everything is a DOM and javascript - everything!

 ### Expertise Reversal Effect